raphael-group/hatchet/docs/source/README.md

 5. HATCHet's model selection criterion identifies the matrices *A*, *B* and *U* in the factorization while evaluating the fit according to both the inferred number of clones and presence/absence of a WGD.
 6. Clusters are classified by their inferred copy-number states in each sample. *Sample-clonal clusters* have a unique copy-number state in the sample and correspond to evenly-spaced positions in the scaled RDR-BAF plot (vertical grid lines in each plot). *Sample-subclonal clusters* (e.g. cyan in *p*) have different copy-number states in a sample and thus correspond to intermediate positions in the scaled RDR-BAF plot. *Tumor-clonal clusters* have identical copy-number states in all tumor clones -- thus they are sample-clonal clusters in every sample and preserve their relative positions in scaled-RDR-BAF plots.
 In contrast, *tumor-subclonal clusters* have different copy-number states in different tumor clones and their relative positions in the scaled RDR-BAF plot varies across samples (e.g. purple cluster).

+Note that this overview and figure do not include recently added features such as variable-width binning and locality-aware clustering that are currently default in HATCHet.
+These features will be described in a future publication.

 ### Software
 <a name="software"></a>